Kurma: Iconography

 The Samudra Manthana is popular in iconography and even found in South East Asia.
 Notable depictions include the relief at Angkor Wat with Vishnu and Kurma in the centre and the gods and demons on either side churning the ocean.
 The earth below the temple represents Kurma in Khymer iconography, the earth goddess being Vishnu's consort.
 The Vishnu on the top of Mandara symbolizes him as the shining midday Sun.

 Kurma is depicted either zoomorphically as a tortoise.

 In the anthropomorphic form, the upper half is that of the four-armed man and the lower half is a fish.
 The upper half resembles Vishnu and wears the traditional ornaments and the kirita-mukuta (tall conical crown) as worn by Vishnu.
 He holds in two of his hands the Sudarshana chakra (discus) and a shankha (conch), the usual weapons of Vishnu.
 The other two hands make the gestures of varadamudra, which grants boons to the devotee, and abhayamudra, which reassures the devotee of protection.
 The depiction is similar to Matsya, where the lower half is a fish.

 Locations

 Srikurmam was initially a Shiva temple, which was converted into a Vaishnava one by the Vaishnava saint Ramanuja.
 The sanctum has an icon of Vishnu, as well as of Kurma with the tail and back to the devotee and face to the west.
 This is in contradiction to scriptural mandate that the central icon should face the east.
 According to a legend, the Kurma icon turned to the west back wall in honour of a tribal Bhil king who worshipped him from the back of the temple.
 Nanditha Krishna suggests that a tribal tortoise god could have been assimilated in the Hindu fold by identifying him with Kurma.

-There are four temples dedicated to this incarnation of Vishnu in India:
+There are five temples dedicated to this incarnation of Vishnu in India: